 The root system of your plants largely determines the growth pattern.
 When watering, you should ensure water is distributed evenly around the plants in order to achieve a well-balanced root system.
 If you cultivate the habit of concentrating on only one point of the plant, growth would be restricted to only that side of the plant and your garden plants would not bloom as you hoped they would.
 If your garden has an uneven slope, you should be particularly careful when watering as it would be easier to miss some portions.

 This relates directly to some of the tips mentioned earlier.
 You should ensure you water your garden with just the right amount of water and prevent waterlogging.
-Asides the increased water bills, water logging is also detrimental to the growth of your plants.
+Asides from the increased water bills, waterlogging is also detrimental to the growth of your plants.
 Water isn’t the only nutrient plants need to survive.
-Plants roots also need to take up oxygen and this would be impossible in a waterlogged environment.
-Starving the plant roots of oxygen would lead to the death of the roots cells and ultimately, the entire plants.
+Plants’ roots also need to take up oxygen and this would be impossible in a waterlogged environment.
+Starving the plant roots of oxygen would lead to the death of the cells of the root and ultimately, the entire plant.

 You might have seen tips about watering your plants in the morning or in the evening.
 As mentioned earlier, the best time to water your plants is unarguably early in the morning but there are differing opinions about watering your plants in the evening.
 While it is true that watering in the evening would also prevent excessive water loss due to the decreased environmental and soil temperature, there are obvious dangers to watering plants in the evening.

 Firstly, if the plant leaves happen to get wet while watering, the leaves would remain moist overnight.
 Many plant diseases thrive on moist leaves.
 Another reason why it is advised not to water at night is that the soil cools and hardens as the environmental temperature decreases.